 surgeon general 1999

-She died of kidney failure related to the long term use of lithium.
+This year she died at age 64 of kidney failure related to the long term use of lithium.

 It is similar to taking chemo.
 Chemo drugs, are actually like a poison that kills not only cancer cells but all cells.
 It is a decision one must make to determine if quality of life is more important than quantity.
 It is not a fair choice for anyone to have to make.